 The images reflect and offer a rare window into America's past, uncensored and presented without curator bias.
 The views expressed in the historic images and galleries do not reflect those of the Newton Free Library or the City of Newton.
 The activity which is the subject of this report guide was supported in part by the Institute of Museum and Library Services.
 However, the opinions expressed herein do not necessarily reflect the position or policy of that agency, and no official endorsement by that agency should be inferred.

 The City of Newton owns a wealth of historic materials that speak to the community’s social, cultural and governmental past.
-These materials reflect the civic life of Newton and insight into the city from the 19th through the early 20th century as Newton was transforming from agriculture to industry and becoming a suburban Boston residential community.
+These materials reflect the civic life of Newton and insight into the city, from the city's early days to the present, as Newton was transforming from an agricultural to industrial city, and then becoming a suburban Boston residential community.